adrielcafe/pufferdb/README.md

 Changes are saved asynchronously with the help of a [Conflated Channel](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.channels/-channel/index.html) (to save the most recent state in a race condition) and [Mutex](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.sync/-mutex/index.html) lock (to prevent simultaneous writes).

-You *can* run the API methods on the Android Main Thread, but you *shouldn't* do this!
-Please, use one of the wrapper modules or built in extension functions instead.
+It is possible to run the API methods on the Android Main Thread, but you should *avoid that*.
+You can use one of the wrapper modules or built in extension functions for that.

 ## Android
 The Android module contains an `AndroidPufferDB` helper class: